bunnysayzz/AppleAI/README.md

    - Open the downloaded DMG file
    - Drag Apple AI.app to your Applications folder
    - Launch the app from Applications or Spotlight

+2. **First Launch Security**
+   - When installing Apple AI, you may encounter a security warning due to macOS's Gatekeeper feature
+   - This is a normal security measure to ensure the app is from a trusted source
    - If you see a security warning, go to System Settings > Privacy & Security and click "Open Anyway"

-When installing Apple AI, you may encounter a security warning due to macOS's Gatekeeper feature.
-This is a normal security measure to ensure the app is from a trusted source.
-To proceed with the installation:

-- If you see a security warning, go to System Settings > Privacy & Security and click "Open Anyway"
+## Security Considerations

+Apple AI is designed with privacy in mind:
+- The app simply provides a native interface to web-based AI services
+- No data is sent to any servers beyond what you directly input to each AI service
+- All preferences and settings are stored locally on your Mac